thenativeweb/flaschenpost/README.md

 The transports need to be compatible to the transports of the [winston](https://github.com/flatiron/winston) project.

-*Note: A console logger is added automatically.*
+*Note: A console logger is added automatically when running in `development` mode.*

 ### Parsing messages